 Our production uses excellent raw materials that contribute to the safety and high quality of our tyres.
 We are continuously exploring the utilisation of recycled materials but, in general, recycled materials contain impurities that would degrade our products’ safety characteristics.
 This is why we primarily use virgin raw materials in our production.

 Waste is generated both in our actual production and support functions.
 The generated waste can be roughly divided into three categories: landfill waste or non-recyclable waste, recyclable waste and hazardous waste.

 We weigh all production waste and record the department-specific volumes on a monthly basis.
 For other types of waste, we prepare reports annually.
 The waste volumes are determined in weighing by waste management companies.
 We sort the generated waste at our factories in accordance with separate waste management instructions.
 Most of the production waste is taken directly to be utilised.
 We store hazardous waste separately at the collection points in containers that carry warning labels.

 The utilisation rate of our production waste has been growing for years.

-All hazardous waste is taken to an authorised processing plant.
-Roughly one fourth of this is seal oil from compound mixing machines, whose consumption is directly proportional to the manufactured rubber compound volumes.
+We take all hazardous waste to an authorised processing plant.
+Roughly a quarter of this waste is seal oil from compound mixing machines, whose consumption is directly proportional to the manufactured rubber compound volumes.
 All hazardous waste generated in our Nokia factory is utilised for energy or as materials.

-Our sales companies and Vianor outlets comply with the local laws and regulations.
-Waste is sorted and delivered for reuse whenever technologically and economically feasible.
-The most significant environmental impacts of our locations are formed by waste and energy consumption.
-In relation with energy-efficiency audits in the group, we have planned to conduct a focused energy consumption assessment in one Vianor outlet in 2017.
-In addition, our sales companies and Vianor outlets pay attention to the efficiency of product transportation.
+Our sales companies and Vianor stores always comply with the local regulations.
+We sort the waste and deliver it for reuse whenever technologically and economically feasible.
+The most significant environmental impacts of our locations come from waste and energy consumption.
+In connection with our group’s energy-efficiency audits, we are launching focused assessments in two Vianor service centers in 2018.
+Furthermore, our sales companies and Vianor service centers pay attention to the efficiency of product transports.